Zatmeniye Caverns, Aquarius

 Alexei blanched in confusion.
 “What…?”

-Yulia drifted forward like a ghost towards Alexei, but before she could reach him, Sefu and Sigurd stepped between them.
-Sigurd hovered over Alexei, while Sefu pushed Yulia back with a loose hand.
+Yulia drifted forward like a ghost towards Alexei, but before she could reach him, Sefu and Sigrid stepped between them.
+Sigrid hovered over Alexei, while Sefu pushed Yulia back with a loose hand.

 As Atienna moved forward to calm Yulia, however, a wave of anguish overcame her.
 It was an intense heaviness—a void—that opened up at the bottom of her chest.
 A feeling that reminded her of the achingly painful months following her mother’s injury.

 And then a terrible screech unfurled from the black-painted wall.
 A crack appeared in pale tangerine there, slowly expanding outwards until it consumed the entirety of the black stain.
 A cold draft blew out from the newly formed portal and it carried an eerily familiar voice—

 “There really is no hope.”

 When Atienna turned to the man, she found him staring down at her with wide eyes.